camusdb/camusdb.github.io/docs/distributed-schema.md

 database.
 It does so until it catches up.
 Treat that state as a temporary condition for a retry.
 It is not a silent mode of stale reads.

+## Schema freshness reconciliation

+Cluster nodes can miss a schema delta when a database is not open on that node, or during the brief gap between loading a schema checkpoint and subscribing to future schema entries.
+CamusDB repairs that case by comparing the in-memory schema version with the durable checkpoint version and reloading the schema when memory is behind.

+The repair runs in three places:

+- When a database opens, after the schema subscription is registered.
+- Before a `TableDoesntExist` error is returned, because a missed `CREATE TABLE` can look like a missing table on one node.
+- On a periodic background sweep in cluster mode.

+The sweep interval is `schema_freshness_check_interval_ms`, default `10000`.
+Each tick costs one small KV read per open database when nothing is stale.
+Set the value to `0` or below to disable the sweep.

 ## The states of an online schema change

 CamusDB does not expose every schema change at one time.
 It uses staged online